1a1a11a/PyMimircache/index.md

 Authors and Contributors
 ----------------------------
-Mimircache is created by [Juncheng Yang](http://junchengyang.com) and [Ymir](http://www.ymsir.com)'s group at Emory University with help from a lot of others.
+Mimircache is created by [Juncheng Yang](http://junchengyang.com) of [Ymir](http://www.ymsir.com)'s group at Emory University with help from a lot of others.